playgroundberlin/Berta/android/README.md

 2. Connect to the console: `telnet localhost 5554`
 3. For a a list of available commands, type `help` and/or see the [online documentation](http://developer.android.com/tools/devices/emulator.html#console)

+For one-off commands to the emulator console, you can use `netcat`, e.g.:

+    echo "geo fix 13.3982 52.55462" | nc localhost 5554

 ## More

 The Cordova developer tools support a few more useful commands: